PhilT847/lab-landing-page/README.md

 # lab-landing-page

-A landing page for a lab.
+A landing page for a collegiate lab, created to practice HTML and CSS.